 Physical properties of soils and their relationships to moisture, aeration, and temperature; plant-soil-atmospheric relationships; solute transport and soil salinity.
 Two lec and one 3-hr lab a wk.
 Recommended Preparation: Soil 205, 206, and Phys 111.
+Soil 415 is a cooperative course available to WSU degree-seeking students.
 (Alt/yrs, Fall)

 Soil 416 Sustainable Small Acreage Farming and Ranching (3 cr)